 In addition, some puppies are less mature at earlier ages and therefore have more difficulty with some of the obedience exercises at younger ages.
 A more mature brain just “gets it” better.

-One (or maybe two) days early won’t matter much.
-However, every day puppies are gaining maturity.
+Picking up a couple of days early won’t matter much.
+However, the older your puppy is, to some degree, the better.
 If you are considering picking up your puppy more than three days early, there will be a difference.

 More Information on our Trained English Golden Retriever Puppies